sburden/website/people.md

 ![Lauren Peterson]({{ site.url }}/images/people/lauren_peterson.jpg){: .pull-left}
 **Lauren Peterson**
 is was undergraduate student studying Electrical & Computer Engineering at the University of Washington.
 She studied movement learning strategies in people with and without impaired movement in our group, and participated in an REU site at the Johns Hopkins University under the supervision of Prof Noah Cowan.

+**Alexis Blakes**

 **Cydney Beckwith**